About Young Jazz Composers

 • Knowledge of jazz performance is beneficial, but not necessary.

-• You will need access to a computer and music notation software (i.e. Finale, Sibelius, MuseScore, or something similar).
+• You will need access to a computer and music notation software (i.e. Finale, Dorico, Sibelius, MuseScore, or something similar).

 How it works: